lsst-sqre/puppet-lsststack/README.md

 `String` Defaults to 'https://github.com/lsst-sqre/buildbot-scripts.git'

-The URL to retrive the `lsst-sqre/buildbot-scripts` repo from.
+The URL to retrieve the `lsst-sqre/buildbot-scripts` repo from.

 ##### `buildbot_branch`